 There are opportunities to engage more with the 2 primary schools (Liff & Birkhill) and 3 nurseries (Tiddlywinks & the Red Squirrel Nursery, & Birkhill Primary Pre-school) nearby, and with the local scout group.

-There are opportunities to hold future community events, with all abilities access.
+There are opportunities to hold future community events, as they are always popular.